Unbiased approximation of posteriors via coupled particle Markov chain Monte Carlo: Theoretical properties

 \begin{proposition} Suppose Assumption~\ref{assum:lik} holds.
 Consider Algorithm~\ref{alg:cmcmc} with $\rho = 0$.
 Then, for any number of temperatures $S\geq 0$, there exists a $c<\infty$ such that for any number of particles $N\geq 2$ and any initial $(x_{0:S}, \bar{x}_{0:S})$, we have: \begin{enumerate}[label=(\roman*), font=\upshape] \item $ \mathrm{Pr}(x_{0:S}' = \bar{x}_{0:S}') \geq N/(N+c) $ where $(x_{0:S}', \bar{x}_{0:S}')$ are distributed per coupled conditional SMC in Algorithm~\ref{alg:ccsmc}. \item $\tau < \infty$ almost surely. \item The average meeting time $E(\tau)\leq 2 + c/N$. \end{enumerate} \end{proposition}

-Proposition~\ref{thm:meeting_time} contains no conditions on the quality of the coupling of the MCMC steps in Step~\ref{step:cmcmc} of Algorithm~\ref{alg:ccsmc}.
-This confirms that the SMC machinery by itself enables coupling and thus unbiased estimation for the posterior $\pi(x)$.
+Proposition~\ref{thm:meeting_time} contains no conditions on the quality of the coupling of the inner MCMC steps in Step~\ref{step:cmcmc} of Algorithm~\ref{alg:ccsmc}.
+This confirms that the SMC machinery by itself enables coupling and thus unbiased estimation for the posterior $\pi(x)$, though coupling of the inner MCMC steps can lead to substantially smaller meeting times as explored empirically in Appendix~\ref{ap:add_simul}, \ad{an aspect of the method that the above theoretical results fail to capture}.
 Moreover, the meeting time $\tau$ can be made equal to 2 with arbitrarily high probability by increasing the number of particles $N$.

 Whether a sufficient increase of $N$ is practicable depends on the SMC sampler in Algorithm~\ref{alg:smc} which we adapt to $\pi(x)$.
 For instance, under additional assumptions, Theorem~9 from \citet{Lee2020} states that the meeting probability $\mathrm{Pr}(x_{0:S}' = \bar{x}_{0:S}')$ does not vanish if the number of particles scales as $N = \mathcal{O}(2^S S)$ where $S$ is the number of temperatures.